-I am an assistant professor (UD) at Maastricht University’s Faculty of Law in the department Foundations and Methods of Law.
+I am an associate professor (UHD) at Maastricht University’s Faculty of Law in the department Foundations and Methods of Law.

 Expertise & projects

-This research line focuses on non-human agency (acts & omissions) and responsibility.
+This research line focuses on non-human agents and the law.
+On the one hand, it focuses on non-human agents within the law, in particular their acts & omissions and responsibility.
 How can states, corporations, and artificial intelligence best be embedded in our society?
 When and under what conditions can and should we hold these (and other) non-human entities responsible and/or liable for their actions?

 This research line combines law with ethics, philosophy of action, and insights from the cognitive sciences (especially moral and social psychology).